-Cultural Landscapes Units (CLUs): are areas of land that have experienced human modification and that are valued for the contribution they make to our understanding of the history of a place, an event or a people.
-Although no significant portion of Sandwich is within the ACA, Sandwich as a whole is a heritage sensitive area and the selection of a bridge crossing location must take into account any direct or indirect impacts on the adjacent historic community.
+Although only a portion of Sandwich is within the ACA, Sandwich as a whole is a heritage sensitive area and the selection of a new bridge crossing location must take into account any direct or indirect impacts on the adjacent historic community.
 These impacts may include the introduction of physical, visual, audible or atmospheric elements that are not in keeping with the resources and/or their setting.